Snapchat/KeyDB-docs/docs/commands.md

 ```

 What we are doing here is sending the seed of the PRNG as one of the arguments.
-This way the script output will be the same given the same arguments, but we are
+The script output will always be the same given the same arguments (our requirement)
-changing one of the arguments in every invocation, generating the random seed
+but we are changing one of the arguments at every invocation, generating the random seed client-side.
-client-side.
 The seed will be propagated as one of the arguments both in the replication
 link and in the Append Only File, guaranteeing that the same changes will be
 generated when the AOF is reloaded or when the replica processes the script.